30+ Very Useful HTML5 Examples, Tutorials and Techniques

 Code a Backwards Compatible, One Page Portfolio with HTML5 and CSS3

 HTML5 is the future of web development but believe it or not you can start using it today.
 HTML5 is much more considerate to semantics and accessibility as we don’t have to throw meaningless div’s everywhere.
 It introduces meaningful tags for common elements such as navigations and footers which makes much more sense and are more natural.
+This is a run through of the basics of HTML5 and CSS3 while still paying attention to older browsers.
+Before we start, make note of the answer to this question.

 Coding A HTML 5 Layout From Scratch